HappyHorse 1.0 Coming SoonLearn More

 Which model has the clearer audio story?

 Veo 3.1.
-Google's official pricing separates video-only from video-plus-audio usage, which makes budgeting easier.
+Google's documented workflow separates video-only from video-plus-audio usage, which makes audio planning easier.

 Does Seedance 2.0 support audio input?